UndercoverComputing/linux-configs/x240/Arch/.config/sway/README.md

     bindsym $mod+l exec swaylock -e -f -i ~/Pictures/lockscreen.jpg -C ~/.config/swaylock/config
 ```

 This keystroke collides with another one, so comment them out.
-Don't worry, you can still change focus with arrow keys:
+Don't worry, you can still change focus with the arrow keys:

 ```
 nano ~/.config/sway/config